 Pregnancy is weird and wonderful, and because it's such a singular experience it's challenging to draw comparisons.
 For what it's worth, here's what it felt like to me:

-You know you're a lifelong small-chested woman when you text a picture of your brand spanking new pregnancy boobs to your husband, sister, and best friend.
+you're a lifelong small-chested woman when you text a picture of your brand spanking new pregnancy boobs to your husband, sister, and best friend.
 I was so excited, you guys.
 Like, dressing to accent my cleavage was a level to which I never dreamed to aspire.
 So enjoy those jumblies, unless you have large breasts already, in which case I'm really sorry because back pain is a b*tch.
+Like Watching 'Stepmom'

 That's not all, my friends.
 Constipation and diarrhea?
 Check.
 Insomnia and irritability?
 You bet.
 Mood swings?
 In full effect, baby.